-Tourist travel information about Norway
+Tourist Travel Information about Norway

-Sognefjorden is the largest fjord in Norway and the third largest in the world and stretches 127 miles (205 km) inland from the ocean.
+Sognefjorden is the largest fjord in Norway and the third-largest in the world.
+It stretches 127 miles (205 km) inland from the ocean.
 The Jostedalsbreen is the largest glacier in mainland Europe, it covers an area of 487 km² and is 80 km long.

 Norway is the birthplace of skiing, and the Holmenkollen Ski Festival is the world’s oldest, established in 1872.
 It is one of Norway’s most visited tourist sites, attracting nearly 1 million people each year.